IgniteUI/igniteui-docfx/en/components/mask.md

 }
 ```

-Pass an instance of each pipe to the `focusedValuePipe` and `displayValuePipe` input porperties as follows:
+Pass an instance of each pipe to the `focusedValuePipe` and `displayValuePipe` input properties as follows:
 ```typescript
     value = 1230;
     displayFormat = new DisplayFormatPipe();